srijanshetty/dotfiles/README.md

 2. **mr**: mr allows to manage multiple repositories together.
 You register repositories with mr (Using *mr reg*, D'oh) and then you can execute VCS commands like push, update, checkout on them together. mr supports all popular version controls systems.
 (I only care about git though).

-What's wonderful about these two tools is that they were written by the same author and work together seamlessly.

-## Configuration Structure

-My vcsh-mr directory has the following structure:
+3. **Directory Structure**: The author of the vcsh work flow prescribes the following directory structure:

 ```txt
 ~/.config/mr/